 - inverter

-- circuit boards in the appliances (fridge, water heater, power awning, "smart" thermostats, and other control systems)
+- circuit boards in the appliances (fridge, water heater, power awning, "smart" thermostats, power leveling jacks, and other control systems)

 - LED lights (interior and exterior—don't forget the entry door light and taillights)